 5. The UDM responds the SMF ID over Nudm_UECM_Get service response to the NWDAF.

 6. The NWDAF obtains UPF information from the SMF provided by the UDM over the Nsmf_EventExposure_Subscribe service operation providing SUPI, S-NSSAI, and DNN.

 7. The SMF responds Nsmf_EventExposure_Notify with the requested UPF.

-Editor’s Note: How to handle different UPF roles (PSA, ULCL…) need to be considered.

-Editor’s Note: whether SMF Event Exposure service with existing or new event or whether a new SMF service is needed is FFS.

-Editor’s Note: whether SMF Event Exposure service with existing or new event or whether a new SMF service is needed is FFS.